jamiedidthis/field-notes/_books/Tao Te Ching.md

 category: books
 title: "Tao Te Ching"
 subtitle: "A Book about the Way and the Power of the Way"
-written_by: "Ursula K. Le Guin"
+author: "Ursula K. Le Guin"
 coauthor: "Lao Tzu"
 publisher: "Shambhala Publications"
 publish: 2012-04-16